-It is responsible for promoting higher standards of living, full employment, and economic and social progress; identifying solutions to international economic, social and health problems; facilitating international cultural and educational cooperation; and encouraging universal respect for human rights and fundamental freedoms.
-With its broad mandate the Council takes over 70 per cent of the human and financial resources of the entire UN system.
+employment, and economic and social progress; identifying solutions to international economic, social and health problems; facilitating international cultural and educational cooperation; and encouraging universal respect for human rights and fundamental freedoms.
+With its broad mandate the Council takes over 70 per cent of the human and

 The role of the International Court of Justice is to settle, in accordance with international law, legal disputes submitted to it by States and to give advisory opinions on legal questions.
-The Court is composed of 15 judges, who are elected for nine years by the United Nations General Assembly and the Security Council.
+The Court is composed of 15 judges, who are elected for nine years by the United Nations General Assembly